LewisTrundle/L4-Individual-Project/evaluation/participant-brief.md

 <br>

 ## Stage 5
+_You will need both a laptop and a mobile device for this stage_

 You will now be asked to navigate the robot through a slalom and back using the __Virtual Lead__ feature.
 Before doing this, please make sure you’re using the __tight angle-motor mapping__.

 _Feel free to refer to the user manual to do this._